Multi-Dimensional Event Data in Graph Databases: Querying Multi-Dimensional Event Data

 \textbf{Q6.
 Query for Behavior across Multi-Instance Relations}.
 Event logs such as BPIC'17 can contain multiple case identifiers.
 A case identifier may be a single entity, e.g. Offer, or any combination of entities such as the Case notion of BPIC'17 combining Application, Workflow and Offer entities.
 Querying the behavior across different instances of these entities typically requires multiple steps with traditional event logs such as custom scripts to be able to select, project, aggregate and combine the results accordingly.
 With Q6 we want to satisfy R9 by querying for events correlated to the same entity, R10 by combining data from different entities in the same query, and to satisfy R11 by querying 2 (sub)processes in a single query.
-We defined a query that returns all paths from ``A\_Create Application'' to ``O\_Cancelled'' of the BPIC'17 Cases for Offers that have ``O\_Created'' directly followed by ``O\_Cancelled'' on entity level, but only for those Cases that have more than one Offer with ``O\_Created'' directly followed by ``O\_Cancelled''.
+We defined a query that returns (1) all paths from ``A\_Create Application'' to ``O\_Cancelled'' (2) for only those BPIC'17 Cases that have more than one Offer with ``O\_Created'' directly followed by ``O\_Cancelled'' (from the perspective of the Offer entity, not the global case entity).

-The query demonstrates several central properties of querying multi-dimensional event data in labeled property graphs.
+The query demonstrates several unique aspects of querying multi-dimensional event data in labeled property graphs.

-The first \textit{MATCH} clauses (lines 1-4) return all case nodes of Cases structurally related to more than one Offer (via \textit{:E\_EN}) where ``O\_Created'' is directly followed by ``O\_Cancelled'' in this offer (via \textit{:DF\_Offer}).
-Note that the case (Case\_AWO) typically has several other events not related to the offer in between the two events, i.e., they \emph{only} directly follow each other according to \textit{:DF\_Offer} but not according to \textit{:DF\_Case\_AWO}.
-The second pair of \textit{MATCH} clauses (lines 5-7) return all ``O\_Cancelled'' events that directly succeed ``O\_Created'' (via \textit{:DF\_Offer}) in an Offer that is correlated to one of the cases with multiple offers (found in Lines 1-4).
-The returned ``O\_Cancelled'' events are used in the last pair of \textit{MATCH} clauses (lines 8-9) to return paths from some ``A\_Create Application'' event to one of the ``O\_Cancelled'' events.
+The first \textit{MATCH} clauses (lines 1-4) return all entity nodes $c$ of the original case notion ``Case\_AWO'' which are related to more than one Offer $o$ (via \textit{:CORR}) for which ``O\_Created'' is directly followed by ``O\_Cancelled'' (via \textit{:DF} for entity type ``Offer'').
+The second pair of \textit{MATCH} clauses (lines 5-7) return all ``O\_Cancelled'' events that directly succeed ``O\_Created'' (via \textit{:DF} for ``Offer'') and are correlated to one of the cases $c$ with multiple offers (found in Lines 1-4).
+The returned ``O\_Cancelled'' events are used in the last pair of \textit{MATCH} clauses (lines 8-9) to return paths from some ``A\_Create Application'' event (also corrlated to $c$) to one of the ``O\_Cancelled'' events returned previously.
 This way we get a unique path for every Offer that meets the criteria.
-The query's execution time was 0.569 seconds in Neo4j Browser.
-Figure~\ref{fig:Q6} shows 2 of the 218 paths of the query's output in Neo4j's graphical representation; in all 2 cases the ``O\_Created'' and ``O\_Cancelled'' events of one offer are interleaved with events from the Application or other offers.